This essay was commissioned for and originally published in the Nov/Dec 2018 issue of NGV Magazine.

 Doubleground inevitably invites such multivalent readings, and the designers’ strategy of doubling the ground plane and echoing aspects of Grounds’s original design will be readily appreciated.
 But more than this, Doubleground breaks new ground in the trajectory of the NGV Architecture Commission, by entering into a conversation with the short history of the Commission itself and in its prioritising of a contextual approach, as much as the original building.
 As Jacques suggests modestly: ‘Maybe what we’re doing could be seen as part of an evolution of the NGV commission’.
 But, more than this, the ambition of the project to foreground a new kind of engagement with architecture at the NGV brings these architectural gestures into a common perspective, all the while focusing attention on the institutional and physical contexts that ground such architectural experiments.

 The 2018 NGV Architecture Commission: Doubleground by Muir + Openwork is on display from 9 November Until 24 March 2019 at NGV International.
 The 2018 NGV Architecture Commission is supported by RMIT University and the Hugh D.T.
-Williamson Foundation, Managed by Equity Trustees.
+Williamson Foundation.